microsoft/m365-physical-badging-connector-sample-scripts/README.md

 # m365-physical-badging-connector-sample-scripts
 This repository includes sample scripts for pushing organization's physical badging records, to be consumed by Microsoft's Insider Risk Management compliance solution.

 This repository includes a powershell script, a postman script ans a sample file containing physical badging records.
-You can send up to 100K signals per API call.
+You can send up to 100K records per API call.

 ## Creating AAD APP